 Spinal Fusion with Surgical Implantation of Harrington Rods

-Once an adolescent’s scoliosis curvatures have progressed greater than 40 to 50 degrees with no end of the progression in sight, most doctors typically recommend surgery to correct correct the curvatures by fusing the spine with metal rods and/or bone grafts.
-Surgery may also be recommended for adults curvatures that occur in certain areas of the thoracic and lumbar spine when patients suffer from pain or health consequences of the internal organs being crushed.
+Once an adolescent’s scoliosis curvatures have progressed greater than 40 to 50 degrees with no end of the progression in sight, most doctors typically recommend scoliosis surgery to correct correct the curvatures by fusing the spine with metal rods and/or bone grafts.
+Surgery may also be recommended for adults curvatures that occur in certain areas of the thoracic and lumbar spine when patients suffer from constant and severe pain or health consequences of the internal organs being crushed.

 Scoliosis surgery is one of the longest and most complicated orthopedic surgical procedures performed, so it is generally considered only as a last resort, when all other attempts to halt the progression of the curvatures have failed.
-The operation can take any where from six hours to 12 hours depending on the severity of the curvatures.
+The operation can take any where from six hours to ten hours depending on the severity of the curvatures.
 Surgery is most commonly performed through very large incisions up and down the middle of the back, known as a posterior approach.
 For less common, very rigid, or severe curves, additional surgery may be required through the front or side of the body, which means the patient is cut open on both the front and back sides of their body and additional internal medicine surgeons are needed to move the internal organs around to gain access to the spine from the front side.

-The spine is then fused with two metal rods that are hooked or screwed to the vertebra to attach them to the spine to provide as much correction as possible.
+The spine is then fused with two metal rods that are screwed to the vertebra to attach them to the spine to provide as much correction as possible.
 A portion of the spine will also usually be surgically fused together to hold the correction in place.
 The patient’s ability to bend or move the back following surgery is usually significantly and permanently altered as the instrumentation is left in the body, even after the bones have fused.
 In addition to supporting the fused area, instrumentation also applies force to the spine to help correct the deformity.
 This surgery will straighten the abnormal spinal curves considerably, at least for a while following the surgery.

 The long term corrections of scoliosis with surgical intervention statistics were indeed grim.
 Each year one third of all spinal surgeries are performed on scoliosis patients with 20,000 Harrington rod implantation surgeries.
 Also, every year about 8,000 people who underwent this surgery in their youth for the correction of their scoliosis become legally defined as permanently disabled for life!